Teiid-Designer/teiid-designer-samples/importers/import-from-designer-text-file.md

 # Overview

-This article presents the ability of Teiid Designer to import
+This article presents the ability of Teiid Designer to import Designer Text File to Source or View Models

 # Requirements